CalRecycle Contractor Publications Guide

 • Videos from either printed or web sources.

-Contractors are required to obtain permission from the copyright holders of this material and submit the original copy of the permission award to the contract manager before editing begins.
-(If the contractor conducts original research and creates the material, no permission is needed since the contract usually assigns copyright to CalRecycle).
+Contractors must obtain permission from the copyright holders of this material and submit the original copy of the permission award to the contract manager before editing begins.

 To obtain permission to reproduce something in a CalRecycle document: